-Phong Nha Ke Bang National Park lies in the Quanh Binh province of north-central Vietnam and is rich with natural wonders, most of which have only recently been discovered.
+Phong Nha Ke Bang National Park lies in the Quang Binh province of north-central Vietnam and is rich with natural wonders, most of which have only recently been discovered.
 So recently, in fact, that it wasn’t until 2003 that the Park was listed as one of UNESCO’s World Heritage Sites.
-And for what, you may be asking?
+And for what, you may ask?
 For the caves… And when we say ‘caves’, we mean ‘CAVES’.

-Curious just how big is big?
-For reference refer to the tiny specks of explorers in the center!
+Curious just how big?
+Refer to the tiny specks of people in the centre of the top photo!

 The Biggest Cave in the World